Help the homeless this Christmas with Lancaster District Street Aid

 You can also donate £3 by texting STREET to 70450.

-Many people have also offered greater amounts via the fundraising platform, TotalGiving – www.totalgiving.co.uk/appeal/streetaid
+Many people have also offered greater amounts via the fundraising platform TotalGiving.

 The money has already funded home essentials and replacement documentation such as birth certificates, to help people move into new accommodation at short notice and those who have lost important possessions due to arson and theft.